Using the cloud to reduce your costs

 Where does your data live?

-Some cloud computing services host data locally, in Australia.
-For others, data lives in warehouses offshore, like the United States or Singapore.
-As a small business, you may look to offshore sites because they’re generally much cheaper, while also being professional, reliable and secure.
+Cloud computing services host data locally in Australia or in warehouses offshore, like the United States or Singapore.
+Offshore sites are generally much cheaper, while still being professional, reliable and secure.

 Offshore data may be available to the government of the area where your warehouse resides.
 If you feel your customers won’t be comfortable with data about their business being held offshore, you may need to find a cloud supplier that guarantees data residency in Australia.

-The Australian Government can also access data stored in warehouses here, under certain circumstances.
-View this fact sheet for more information about cloud use in Australia and privacy.
+The Australian Government can also access data stored in warehouses under certain circumstances.

 If you’re thinking of moving your applications to the cloud, check out these resources first.
 All information was current at the time of writing.
 When you go to any of the links below, you will be leaving the DBK site.